-Below you can see the path I followed from the car park to the summit.
-I measured the distance, elevation gain and route with my Garmin Fenix 6S pro watch.
+Above you can see the path I followed from the car park to the summit.
+I measured the distance, elevation gain, and route with my Garmin Fenix 6S pro watch.

 How difficult is the hike to the summit of Picco di Vallandro?

 For the most part, the hike to the summit is moderate.
 It’s certainly not the easiest of hikes, but thanks to the good boot-beaten path, the trail is very easy to follow.

 The challenge comes with sun exposure.
 The Dolomites can get pretty hot during the summer season.
 Hiking all day in a 20-30 degree sun can be exhausting.
 That’s one of the reasons why I decided to put off the Dürrenstein hike for later in autumn.

 Another obstacle is the summit push.
 There are some chains installed between the two summits (see photo above).
 If you are not comfortable with scrambling you can turn around on the first summit and skip the chains altogether.